Justice, Law and Society

 Kenneth Sebastian Leon is a PhD student in the Department of Justice, Law, and Criminology with a dual emphasis in sociolegal studies and criminology.
-His primary research interests include drug policy, deviance, state power and control, classical sociological theory, and qualitative methods.
+His primary areas of interest include legal philosophy, drug & alcohol policy, social constructions of deviance, classical sociological theory, crimes of the elite, and research design.

 M.A.
 Criminology, George Washington University